aerospike/aerospike-client-python/doc/admin_grant_privileges.md

 **privileges**, a list of dictionaries specifying the privileges to be assigned to the role.

-**policies**, the dictionary of policies to be given while granting privileges to a role in the database.
+**policy**, the dictionary of policy options to be given while granting privileges to a role in the database.

 ## Return Values
 Returns an integer status code